 RedEye Security Centre

-To ensure that clients are confident their data is protected, RedEye has implemented an Information Security Management System (ISMS) that meets the requirements of AS/NZS ISO/IEC 27002:2013(E) and protects customer and business information from a range of threats.
+To ensure that clients are confident their data is protected, RedEye implements an Information Security Management System (ISMS) that meets the requirements of AS/NZS ISO/IEC 27002:2013(E) and protects customer and business information from a range of threats.

 RedEye is committed to periodically reviewing and improving its ISMS to ensure its controls are commensurate with the value and business significance of the information stored.